tausen/xmonadsetup/README.md

 xmonad.hs
 ---------
+##### If you have your own xmonad.hs and wish to add xfce capabilities

 Grab the sample xmonad.hs from https://github.com/alexkay/xmonad-log-applet/blob/master/xmonad.hs and replace:
 `import XMonad.Config.Gnome` with `import XMonad.Config.Xfce`
 and
 `xmonad $ gnomeConfig` with `xmonad $ xfceConfig`

+Then merge with your xmonad.hs.

+##### If you're starting from scratch or wish to try out my xmonad.hs

-Then merge with your xmonad.hs or just grab xmonad.hs from this repo and start from there
+Just grab xmonad.hs from this repo and start from there